-^{(}Mathematics sequenced courses), (Economics preparation courses): Each are calculated separately and must be completed with a minimum overall 2.5 grade-point average and a grade of "C" or better in each course.
+\The mathematics sequenced courses are calculated separately from the other preparation for the major courses and must be completed with a minimum overall 2.5 gradepoint average and a grade of "C" or better in each course.
 Repetition of more than two mathematics sequenced courses or of any mathematics sequenced course more than once results in automatic dismissal from the major.
-Repetition of more than one economics preparation course or of any economics preparation course more than once results in automatic dismissal from the major.

-^{+ &}quot;C-"or better.
++ &quot;C-"or better.
 It is strongly recommended that students take Math 115A as one of their first upper division courses before Math 131A.